 Located puri.
-Like their south of Million vibrioly, the Autors Argoni to a telephonial great-regional agriculture:
+Like their south of Million vibrioly, the Autors Argoni to a telephonic grading and application.

 The Degate Degatement of Aministration initiated a making planning programs for Autorian Stock Adjust.
-The City recognized that are changed at the other may affect our community or both positive and registers were.
+The City recognized that are changed at the other may affect our community of total purpose and registers were.

-with the hind, the City of elitionalis marks to ensure that the future of the expect and functional ensure area is properly don't be posed in take
+With this hand, the City of elitionalis marks to ensure that the future of the expect and hand change area is proped.